 My friend and I settled down in the packed earth nook of a towering heap of precarious boulders and set up a ramshackle canopy improvised from my sarong.
 It was my first time in the desert and I have been far from making good on my new years resolution to drink more water so I found myself walking a few steps at a time, moving slowly, and conserving the little energy the 97 degree day offered.
 I’d make it to an interesting cactus or desert flower and squat down to observe it with swimming eyes and then settle down for a minute to absorb the overwhelming silence and faint whisper of warm wind on the horizon.
 I was reminded of The Little Prince expressing his love for the desert, describing when one “sits down on a desert sand dune, sees nothing, hears nothing. yet through the silence something throbs, and gleams.”
 Through (and perhaps because of) it’s hush, the song of the desert is deafening.

-The silence is as welcoming as it was threatening.
-Let everything go, it said, but be wary of where you walk.
+The silence is as welcoming as it is threatening.
+Let everything go, it says, abandon anything and everything that is unnecessary.
+Be open.
+But be wary of where you walk.
 I’ve sat in groves of Redwood trees and closed my eyes and been moved to tears by the sudden sensation that everything is connected.
 That I was of the world and the world was of me and there was little to no difference from the fern at my feet to the branches overhead to the beating blood of my own heart.
 The Joshua Tree desert cautioned against being too easy, against letting your guard drop too far, and was a place of power equally as much as a place of peace.
 Everything about it said to be careful.
+Everything about it said to offer self-care.

 I held a puffy, sweating hand to the the rocks and breathed in the faintly sweet air that smelled of warm sand and dry sage and saw that my own skin was the color of the world around me.
 I was in danger of sun poisoning and heat stroke and dehydration.
 I felt fully, completely, and strangely at home.